-30) DDS305 Pre-Clinical Pediatric Dentistry I (2 cr. /h.)
+28) BDS304 Pre-Clinical Pediatric Dentistry I

-This course introduce pediatric dentistry as an essential branch of dentistry related to child patients mainly focusing on the development and growth of oral/facial structures of children and recognizing the chronology of primary and permanent dentition.
-Different types of dental anomalies have been described with their genetic aspects.
-Child abuse and neglect are discussed in relation to pediatric dentistry.
-Psychological management, examination, diagnosis and treatment planning of child patient are introduced.
+This course introduces pediatric dentistry as an essential branch of dentistry related to child patients mainly focusing on the development and growth of oral/facial structures of children and recognizing the chronology of primary and permanent dentition.
+Description of different types of dental anomalies with discussion on their genetic aspects.
+Introduction to examination, diagnosis and treatment planning of child patient with a focus on psychological management of pediatric patient.